 Companies with less than 50 employees are not required to offer health insurance to their employees.
 However, companies with 50 or more employees are required by law to offer a qualified health insurance plan to eligible employees and their families.
 Additionally, these companies must ensure that the plans are affordable for employees, and file IRS forms 1094-C and 1095-C to report their compliance.

-Although offering health insurance is optional for many smaller businesses with fewer than 50 employees, there are several important reasons your business may want to offer health insurance.
+Although offering health insurance is optional for many smaller businesses with fewer than 50 employees, there are several important reasons your business may want to offer Group Health Insurance.